tangowhisky37/ArduinoProjects/README.md

   - Software required includes -
    - Arduino IDE
    - ESP8266 libraries packes into the Arduino IDE which include the packages for NodeMCU board
+   - Thingspeak IoT libraries which can be installed using the Arduino IDE
    - Here are some of the links you might want to refer to with regards to configuring the Arduino IDE for ESP8266 development :
     - https://learn.adafruit.com/adafruit-huzzah-esp8266-breakout/using-arduino-ide
     - https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon